 It is possible for wood chip mulch to attract some bugs but there are many benefits that the bugs can provide to your plants.
 The "bug" question is often asked regarding termites, so let's get that out of the way first.
 Wood chips as mulch will not attract termites but could provide a home for them.
 Is this a problem?
 Not unless your mulch is against your house.

 If you don't have termites, then wood chips will provide your garden and plants with all kinds of benefits from the home it provides for bugs.
 A healthy covering of wood chips provides a fantastic ecosystem for earthworms and other beneficial bugs that your pants and landscaping need.

 The second thing you can do with wood chips from a chipper is to use them as compost in your garden or flower beds.
-If your chipper size has a shredding feature, then you should also use shredded dead leaves for compost.
+If your chipper has a shredding feature, then you should also use shredded dead leaves for compost.